 - Gas-Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas. - Auto- Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to Gas operation if gas is available. - Temperature Setting- Start at the coldest setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added. - "On" Indicator Light- Glows steady when refrigerator is operating properly. - "Gas" Indicator Light- Will flash if gas is not available.
-To operate the refrigerator you must provide 120VAC then switch to Auto operation. - The refrigerator will retain temperature more efficiently if food is cold before placing inside.
+If electricity is lost, it will automatically switch over to Gas operation if gas is available. - Temperature Setting- Start at the coldest setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold\ food has been added. - "On" Indicator Light- Glows steady when refrigerator is operating properly. - "Gas" Indicator Light- Will flash if gas is not available.
+To operate the refrigerator you must provide 120VAC then switch to Auto operation.